Skip to content

 A day in the gardens

 Moments from our field visits in Sylhet and Sreemangal.
+Hover to pause; click any photograph to see it full size.

 Stories